Call Today (407) 540-1551

-Board Certifications in Criminal Trial Law
+Board Certified in Criminal Trial Law

-Florida Bar's logo for Board Certification in Criminal Trial LawRichard Hornsby is Board Certified in Criminal Trial Law by The Florida Bar and is Board Certified as a Criminal Trial Advocate by the National Board of Trial Advocacy.
+Richard Hornsby is Board Certified in Criminal Trial Law and as a Criminal Trial Advocate by:

 This places Orlando Criminal Lawyer Richard Hornsby in the top 1% of all Florida lawyers who have achieved Board Certification for Criminal Trial work.